 Vertical gardens are a beautiful way to add visual interest to your garden, yard, or living space.
 They don’t take up much room, but they are instantly eye-catching and a great conversation starter.
 Once you’ve gotten your frame together, where do you go from there?
 You have to put plants in it, but which ones are right?
 How can you make sure that your vertical garden is the best it can be?
-Here is a simple-to-follow guide for selecting your plants.
+Here is a simple-to-follow guide for selecting the best plants for vertical gardens.

 Think of clinging plants like stud earrings.
 They’re the plants that stay relatively short and close to the frame.
 These plants are going to be the base of whatever pattern you’d like to form.
 They’re the polka dots of plants, and, while they may not be the first thing people see when they look at your garden, they form a steady, stable background.